ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Rationale

-While the _Analysis of Cardano's Incentive Mechanism_ report concludes that determining a set of parameters to address the identified risks is relatively straightforward, based on a sound research-based model allowing for the possibility of mass adoption, details in the report indicate that no combination of mechanisms and parameters alone may sufficiently incentivize a healthier, more mature Cardano ecosystem.
+While the _Analysis of Cardano's Incentive Mechanism_ report concludes that determining a set of parameters to address the identified risks is relatively straightforward, based on a sound research-based model allowing for the possibility of mass adoption, details in the report indicate that no combination of mechanisms and parameters alone may sufficiently incentivize a healthier, more responsive Cardano ecosystem.

 Who is sick of feeling afraid?
 Who in Cardano will make choices based on their values and beliefs to challenge the cultural norms driven by a focus on scarcity?